VariantSync/RaQuN/README.md

 ## Running the Experiments Using Docker

 ___This is a quickstart guide.
-For a detailed step-by-step guide, Docker calls for other OS, and instructions for running the experiments without Docker please refer to [EXPERIMENTS.md](EXPERIMENTS.md).___
+For a detailed step-by-step guide and instructions for running the experiments without Docker please refer to [EXPERIMENTS.md](EXPERIMENTS.md).
+There you can also find the specific Docker commands that are executed by the scripts below.___

 **ATTENTION**
 ```